flarebyte/baldrick-whisker/SCRATCH_LOCAL_GITHUB_OVERRIDE_TODO.md

 This scratch doc proposes how `github:` file references (e.g., `github:owner:repo:path/to/file`) can resolve to local filesystem paths when a mapping exists, otherwise they are fetched from GitHub as today.

 ## Understanding
-- Use a single user config at `~/.baldrick-whisker/config.yaml` that maps `owner:repo` to a local root directory.
+- Default config lives at `~/.baldrick-whisker/config.yaml` and maps `owner:repo` to a local root directory.
+- Also supports `BALDRICK_WHISKER_CONFIG` env var to point to an alternate config file (used by tests/CI).
+Precedence: env var > home.
 - When a mapping exists, resolve `github:owner:repo:path` to `path.join(root, path)` and read from the local filesystem instead of using Octokit.
 - If no mapping exists, fetch the file from GitHub as today.
 - If a mapping exists but the local file is missing, fail with a clear error (no fallback for now).